efinden/Modeling_IP_in_terrestrial_lunar_planetary_ice_TEM/README.md

 dielectric_plots.py - creates a plot of the permittivity and conducitivity (Figure 2).

+The *txt -files are digital filters needed for the transforms of empymod.

 The rest of the files creates plots of TEM-responses for lunar, martian and terretrial subsurface ice, and reproduce Figure 4-9, dependent on depth settings in the files.

 plot_lunar_ice_TDEM.py